5l1v3r1/web_router/README.md

 I want to implement these features and test the stability of this library before calling it version 0.1.0.

- * Built-in static file server
+ * Directory listings for static directory server
- * Utility methods to serve static files and Dart2JS sources
  * Support for cookies and sessions
- * (Pontentially) support for websockets
+ * Support for websockets

 # Inspiration

 **web_router** is partly inspired by [express.js](https://www.npmjs.org/package/express).
-However, express is not object-oriented and specifically future-oriented the way *web_router* is.
+However, express is neither object-oriented nor future-oriented the way *web_router* is.